Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems

-Geometrically, the projection distance of $d_{pr} \approx 0.0020$ corresponds to a maximum principal angle of merely $0.11^\circ$, rendering the predicted subspace $\mathcal{U}$ nearly indistinguishable from the true invariant subspace $\mathcal{V}$ in terms of orientation.
-Furthermore, the low chordal distance ($d_{ch} \approx 0.0040$) guarantees negligible projection errors for the subsequent Rayleigh-Ritz reconstruction, thereby validating our core hypothesis: while individual eigenvectors may be numerically unstable due to non-selfadjointness, the underlying eigensubspace is robust and can be learned with high precision.
+Geometrically, the projection distance $d_{pr} \approx 0.0020$ corresponds to a maximum principal angle of merely $0.11^\circ$, rendering the predicted subspace $\mathcal{U}$ nearly indistinguishable from the true invariant subspace $\mathcal{V}$ in orientation.
+The low chordal distance $d_{ch} \approx 0.0040$ further indicates negligible projection errors for the subsequent Rayleigh-Ritz procedure.
+The results confirms that, while individual eigenvectors may be numerically unstable due to non-self-adjointness, the underlying eigenspace is stable and learnable with high precision.

-Table \ref{tab:err_ev_ef} presents the quantitative errors of the 12 eigenpairs reconstructed via the Rayleigh-Ritz method, based on the predicted eigensubspace.
-The horizontal lines in the table demarcate the five distinct eigenvalue clusters identified in the spectrum: $\{1, 2\}$, $\{3\}$, $\{4\}$, $\{5, 6, 7, 8\}$, and $\{9, 10, 11, 12\}$.

-\begin{itemize} \item \textbf{Eigenvalue Accuracy and Spectral Consistency:} The reconstruction accuracy remains consistently high across the entire spectrum.
-While the decrease in MAPE for higher indices (Indices 9-12) is expected due to the increasing magnitude of the eigenvalues, the most significant indicator of model performance is the stability of MAE.
-Despite the increasing complexity and oscillatory nature of the eigenfunctions for higher modes, the MAE remains at a very low level ($\sim 10^{-4}$) without exhibiting significant degradation.
-This suggests that the DEN architecture successfully mitigates the "spectral pollution" or dispersion errors often encountered in high-frequency approximations.
-Furthermore, the near-perfect $R^2$ scores ($>0.999$) for the high-frequency clusters indicate that the model effectively captures the parameter-dependence of these modes, accurately predicting how minute variations in the refractive index $n({x})$ modulate the spectrum.